 I adore apples, especially when they’re baked into crumbles, crisps, buckles, cobblers, pies, etc. Although an apple a day will keep the doctor away, I don’t often eat apples out of hand unless they’re freshly picked.
 As a kid, I ate one every day, courtesy of my lunchbox, but it was only because it was the only dessert offering in the box.
 So, bake or cook me an apple, and I’m there.
 Raw?
 Bring a pot of cheese fondue, a jar of peanut butter or caramel dip, and raw it is!

 That being said, I recently had a craving for something baked with apples, but hey, it’s summer, I should be taking advantage of all the wonderful, plump berries that are now at their best and in abundance, right?
 Okay, I do take advantage of them, but why not pepper a little Fall flavor into my summer?
 There are no rules when it comes to baking, outside of the scientific aspect, that is.
 I mean, wearing white after Labor Day is no longer considered taboo, right?

 Furthermore, my father needs a little pick-me-up, so this apple dessert needs to do double duty.
 My father also happens to love apples (realistically, who doesn’t?), anything apple with cinnamon and sometimes raisins.
-In fact, I think that’s one of his favorite combinations in the world, and apple pie is hands down his favorite dessert (next to cinnamon rolls and apple cider donuts).
+In fact, I think that’s one of his favorite combinations in the world, and apple pie is hands down his favorite dessert (next to cinnamon rolls and glazed apple cider doughnuts).
 With this in mind, I set out to create a baked apple dessert with a summer twist to it.
 After mulling it over, I decided on a tart of some sort, a tart with a creamy or custard like filling beneath the apples.